agile-learning-institute/challenge_sql_mau/README.md

 ```

 ### Example 3: Grafana Dashboard
-If you want to take your skills to the next level, Let's create a live interactive dashboard using open source observability tools That are commonly used in IT operations.
-You want to run grafana and your database in containers, Your doctor compose file might look something like this:
+If you want to take your skills to the next level, create a live interactive dashboard using open source observability tools that are commonly used in IT operations.
+You might want to run [grafana](https://grafana.com) and your database in containers, the doctor compose file might look something like this:
 ```yaml
 version: '3.8'